rupel190/obsidian-pomodoro-timer/README.md

 ### Custom Notification Sound

 1. Put the audio file into your vault.
-2. Set its path ralative to the vault's root.
+2. Set its path relative to the vault's root.
    For example: your audio file is in `AudioFiles` and named `notification.mp3`, your path would be `AudioFiles/notification.mp3`.
    **Don't forget the file extension (like `.mp3`, `.wav` etc.).**
 3. Click the `play` button next to the path to verify the audio